-“Heresy” is self–willed opinion in that stands in opposition to truth.
+“Heresy” is self–willed opinion that stands in opposition to truth.
 We could translate this word “sects.”
-The word “heresies” means act of taking.
+The word “heresies” means the act of taking.
 This is a sin of one’s chosen selfish opinion.

 In context, “heresy” is an opinion that varies from the truth of the Word.
-The idea is to choose doctrine that opposes Scripture.
-These people fall into heretical sects and parties causing dissension and factions with those who hold to truth (1 Corinthians 11:19).
+The idea is to choose a doctrine that opposes Scripture.
+These people fall into heretical sects and parties, causing dissension and factions with those who hold to the truth (1 Corinthians 11:19).

 Heresy is the sin of forming doctrinal cliques.

 Heresy is sin toward the Word of God.
-People love to separate others from their groups so that they follow their unique doctrines instead of constituted leadership of sound organizations.
+People love to separate others from their groups to follow their unique doctrines instead of constituted leadership of sound organizations.